wootra/svg-table/packages/svg-table/README.md

 - RowStyle: Describes the styling options available for rows.
 - TableStyle: Describes the styling options available for the overall table.

-### Development
+## Development

 To contribute to the SVG Table Component or to modify it for your purposes:

+1. if you never setup turbo repo environment, please run `pnpm i` in the workspace directory
-1.Navigate to the packages/svg-table directory.
+2. Navigate to the packages/svg-table directory.
-2.Make your changes to the component's source code.
+3. Make your changes to the component's source code.
-3.Use pnpm dev to test your changes in a development environment.
+4. Navigate to the `apps/svg-table-demo` directory.
+5. run `pnpm dev` to run dev server.

-### Support
+## Support

-For support, questions, or to report issues related to the SVG Table Component, please use the GitHub Issues page of the Turborepo project.
+For support, questions, or to report issues related to the SVG Table Component, please use the GitHub [Issues page](https://github.com/wootra/svg-table/issues) of the Turborepo project.

-### License
+## License

 The SVG Table Component is MIT License.